Welcome

 Working approach

-My therapeutic orientation is ‘integrative’, which means I draw on different psychotherapy and counselling disciplines including psychodynamic, psychoanalyst, gestalt and person-centred therapy.
+My therapeutic orientation is ‘integrative’, which means that I draw on different psychotherapy and counselling disciplines including psychodynamic, psychoanalyst, gestalt, person-centred and arts therapy.

-I am also equipped and experienced in spiritual and inner-healing, if clients would like to take that route either for the entirety of the work or to have that as one of the elements.
+I am also equipped and experienced in spiritual and inner-healing.
+You may take this route either for the entirety of the work or to have it as one of the elements.

 • visual art (drawing, painting)